-If you see any of these problems, make an appointment to see your healthcare provider within 1 month.
+You should see your healthcare provider in 4 to 6 months to have your feet checked again.
+Go in sooner if you need to.
 Your healthcare provider will talk with you about any extra appointments you might need for your feet.

-Call your healthcare provider right away and request to be seen the same day, or go to the emergency department if you have any of these:
+Call your healthcare provider right away for an appointment today or go to the emergency department if you have:

-As you take care of your feet, you need to closely watch your blood sugar levels, blood pressure, and cholesterol.
+To help care for your feet you’ll need to closely watch your blood sugar, blood pressure, and cholesterol.
 Keep track of your results to make it easier to review and plan your care.
-Together you and your healthcare provider will decide on the best levels for you.
+You and your healthcare provider will decide on what the best levels are for you.

-To see this information online and learn more, visit MyHealth.Alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_diabetes_moderateriskfootcare_inst.
+To see this information online and learn more, visit MyHealth.Alberta.ca and type in diabetic foot care into the search bar.

 For 24/7 nurse advice and general health information call Health Link at 811.